Controlled Analyses of Social Biases in Wikipedia Bios: Details and data statistics for gender and race identification

 \textbf{cis. women/men} Articles whose Wikidata entries contain the property Q\_FEMALE/Q\_MALE.
 We also assigned 38,955 articles for which we could not identify Wikidata entries nor any indication of non-binary gender as cis.~man or cis. woman based on the most common pronouns used in the page.
 For pages that did have Wikidata entries, pronoun-inferred gender aligned with their Wikidata gender in 98.0\% of cases.\footnote{There can be errors in Wikidata \cite{Heindorf2019}} We exclude cis.~men with categories containing the keyword ``LGBT'' when matching transgender and non-binary people to them.

-To infer race associated with Wikipedia articles: we identify articles for each racial group as ones containing categories with the terms ``American'' and [“Asian”, “African”, or “Latinx/Hispanic”].\footnote{ While the census considers Hispanic/Latinx an ethnicity, surveys suggest that 2/3 of Hispanic people consider it part of their racial background \url{https://www.pewresearch.org/fact-tank/2015/06/15/is-being-hispanic-a-matter-of-race-ethnicity-or-both/} } We also include categories containing ``American'' and the name of a country in Asia, Africa, or Latin American (including the Caribbean),\footnote{We identify country lists from \url{worldometers.info}} and we filter categories through further heuristics, e.g.~discarding ones containing ``expatriates'' and ``American descent''.
+As racial definitions depend on social context, we focus on racial categories commonly used in the U.S.\footnote{e.g. United Nation statistics define ethnics/national groups as ``dependent upon individual national circumstances'' and European Union directives reject theories that attempt to define separate human races \url{https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:32000L0043:en:HTML} \url{https://unstats.un.org/unsd/demographic/sconcerns/popchar/popcharmethods.htm}} To infer race associated with Wikipedia articles: we identify articles for each racial group as ones containing categories with the terms ``American'' and [“Asian”, “African”, or “Latinx/Hispanic”].\footnote{ While the census considers Hispanic/Latinx an ethnicity, surveys suggest that 2/3 of Hispanic people consider it part of their racial background \url{https://www.pewresearch.org/fact-tank/2015/06/15/is-being-hispanic-a-matter-of-race-ethnicity-or-both/} } We also include categories containing ``American'' and the name of a country in Asia, Africa, or Latin American (including the Caribbean),\footnote{We identify country lists from \url{worldometers.info}} and we filter categories through further heuristics, e.g.~discarding ones containing ``expatriates'' and ``American descent''.
 Our final category set includes ones like ``American academics of Mexican descent'', and excludes ``American expatriates in Hong Kong''.
+In general, we do not force racial categories to be exclusive, e.g.~410 pages are considered both African American and Hispanic/Latinx (we do enforce that people in any target corpora cannot be in the comparison corpora).

 We validate our category-based approach by comparing the set of articles that we identify as describing African American people with the Wikidata ``ethnic group'' property.
 We cannot use this property for all target groups, as it was only populated for 3.4\% of articles in our data set and is largely unused for relevant values other than ``African American.''
 Of the 9,668 people that our category method identifies as African American, we were able to match 5,776 of them to ethnicity information in Wikidata.
 Of these 5,776 pages, our method exhibited 98.5\% precision and 69.0\% recall.
 Here, precision is more important than recall, as low recall implies we are analyzing a smaller data set than we may have otherwise, while low precision implies we are analyzing the wrong data.